 Using doggy treats are a great way of training your puppy or dog.
 Try to use natural treats where possible rather than ones that contain lots of preservatives.
 Your local pet shop should have a good range or you could always try making your own.
 We suggest having a range of treats for your Cockapoo and keeping their favourite ones for the important training such as recall or toilet training.

-Treats we like include; cheese, dried liver, small pieces of sausage/ Frankfurter or cooked meat (left overs from your Sunday roast).
+Treats for special rewards can be things like cheese, dried liver, small pieces of sausage/ Frankfurter or cooked meat (left overs from your Sunday roast).
 It is possible to buy freeze dried meat treats or you could make your own liver cake if you are feeling more adventurous!

 An alternative to treats is to measure out your dog's daily ration of kibble and get your dog to earn his dinner through training during the day.
 Or to fill a kong so they have to get the food themselves or to throw kibble onto the garden so they have to forage for it makes meal times fun and helps them burn off energy.